'Sea Nomads' Are First Known Humans Genetically Adapted To Diving - Slashdot

 Maybe the Bajau are under-represented entrants in the contest.

-First humans known to be genetically adapted to xx (Score:2)
+First humans known to be genetically adapted to xx (Score:3)

 Bajau takes free diving to the extreme, staying underwater for as long as 13 minutes at depths of around 200 feet.